HubRise

 Uber Eats Bridge includes charges for restaurant delivery orders only.
 Charges for every other type of orders are collected by Uber Eats and therefore not transmitted to the restaurant.

-Uber Eats Bridge encodes the following types of charges: delivery charges, and small order fee, and tip for the restaurant.
+Uber Eats Bridge encodes the following types of charges: delivery charges, small order fee, and tip for the restaurant.

 For each charge present in the order, the available fields are the following: